Configure Email Delivery - Update MX records

 - Troubleshooting Email Delivery

 MX Entries are special DNS Server records that designate recipient email servers for your domain.
 MX Records are the resource entries in your domain’s DNS, which transmit email server information to other DNS Servers on the web, which then send emails to your domain.
-You can change the MX Records after creating all of the user accounts and email addresses in Zoho.
+You can change the MX Records after creating all of the user accounts and email addresses in Zoho Mail.

 Follow these steps to change your domain's MX Records.
 The terminology used here is generalized and may vary according to your provider.

-- Log into your domain registrar's web portal where your domain's name server is pointed.
+- Log into the domain registrar's web portal where your domain's name server is pointed.

 - Launch the DNS Manager/ Domain Management Page/ DNS Control Panel for your account, which lists all the domains you have registered.